 Rwanda's Vision 2050, the Smart City Rwanda Master Plan, and the urban sector's strategic plans all envision the emergence of 'smart cities' across the country.
-Rwanda's intends for its smart cities to use dataled management and planning, efficient community-based infrastructure and services, and localized and
+Rwanda intends for its smart cities to use data-led management and planning, efficient community-based infrastructure and services, and localized and shared innovation to support the creation of compact, connected, socially inclusive and resilient cities.
+Rwanda will take advantage of digitisation of land use to inform Master Planning and implementation as well as increasing efficiencies in providing basic amenities.

 For this vision to be realized, there is a pressing need for investment in research, development and piloting of smart water supply and sanitation approaches, amongst a range of necessary smart systems.
 To this end, Rwanda will pursue a twofold approach: (i) identifying cost effective, energy efficient, and environmentally sound water treatment processes for differing domestic and industry uses in urban environments; and (ii) improving water demand management in urban contexts - focused both on supporting administrators in more efficient planning, management, billing and empowering households through water efficiency and cost saving measures.

 Illustrative measures that will be implemented include Smart water supply networks; smart water metering; optimization of the integrated WASH Management Information System (MIS); an urban underground connected 'internet of things' (IoT) network for wastewater monitoring; and technology-based filtering of harvested rainwater, amongst other smart, digital, ICT based options.
 Rwanda has a significant opportunity to be an African leader in these technologies as an important green growth economic export.

 Rwanda has already adopted several city-level initiatives that use smart technology, such as the use of solar street lighting across Kigali, and is also exploring options for smart technology use for wastewater treatment and sustainable solid waste management.
 There are major opportunities to implement circular economy innovations, recycling, waste to energy and efficient, labour-intensive separation processes to effectively manage municipal solid waste.
 Pilot projects have already demonstrated a marked improvement in resource-efficiency, and reduction of environmental impacts.
 The government aims to scale up such pilot initiatives, which would entail a range of interventions in water, electricity and solid waste management to ensure the efficient delivery of critical urban services.

 Although electricity is always provided using pay-as-you-go meters installed in each dwelling, other technological innovations that allow water to be treated on-site or solid waste to be efficiently managed, or recycled and used for other purposes are options that Rwanda can explore.
 Additionally, the use of security cameras and other automated detection systems are critical for ensuring the long-term peace and stability of the country.